Learning Discretized Neural Networks under Ricci Flow: Proof of the Ricci Flow

 \begin{proof} For a contradiction, we assume that $|\operatorname{Rm}_x(t)|$ is bounded by a constant.
 It follows from Corollary~\ref{cor1} that the metrics $g(t)$ converges smoothly to a smooth metric $g(T)$.
 Based on Theorem~\ref{thm2}, it is possible to find a solution to the Ricci flow on $t \in [0, T)$, as the smooth metric $g(T)$ is uniformly equivalent to the initial metric $g(0)$.

 Hence, we can extend the solution of the Ricci flow after the time point $t=T$, which contradicts the choice of $T$ as the maximal time for the existence of the Ricci flow on $[0,T)$.
-In other words, $|\operatorname{Rm}_x(t)|$ is unbounded. \end{proof}
+In other words, $|\operatorname{Rm}_x(t)|$ is unbounded.
+The proof is completed. \end{proof}

 As approaching the singular time $T$, the Riemann curvature $|\operatorname{Rm}|_{g(t)}$ becomes no longer convergent and tends to explode.